-When Logan died six years ago, I was sickened when my neighbor put up a pretend "graveyard" in their front yard.
-I remember my exhusband saying, "so we must look at THIS for a month?!"
+When Logan died, I was sickened when my neighbor put up a pretend "graveyard" in their front yard.
+I remember my exhusband saying, "so we must look at THIS for a month?!y stomach churned every time I saw that fake little graveyard.

-Remember that seeing graveyards - cemeteries- aren't funny or spooky to us.
+Seeing graveyards - cemeteries- are not funny or spooky to us.
 They unfortunately have become part of our lives and those ridiculous "RIP" fake headstones can be insulting.
+I could find no humor in a fake graveyard.
+It made my stomach churn.

 Stop for just a minute...
 Until your child died, you probably didn't HATE Halloween or the silly haunted houses.
 Unless they have experienced the loss and tragedy that we've experienced, they will not understand that death isn't funny.
 Be patient sisters...
 It's almost over.
 It's ok to not pass out candy but i challenge you to also remember the joy of the little sweeties that say "trick or treat".